bnicart/js-design-patterns/README.md

 - Decorator
   - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+* Facade
+  - Provide a unified interface to a set of interfaces in a subsystem.
+Façade defines a higher-level interface that makes the subsystem easier to use.

 ## Behavioral Patterns
+> Behavioral patterns are patterns that focus on interaction between objects.
+Where creational patterns describe a moment of time and structural patterns describe a more or less static structure, behavioral patterns describe a process or a flow.

 * Chain of Responsibility
   - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.